worldclassics/the-trial/README.md

-# Classics - The Trial by Franz Kafka
+# The Trial

+by Franz Kafka

 > Someone must have been telling lies about Josef K., he knew he had
 > done nothing wrong but, one morning, he was arrested.